SpoofMAC

 Randomize your Wi-Fi MAC Address

-Follow this step-by-step guide if you want to learn to install SpoofMAC and how to setup a LaunchDaemon that randomizes your MAC Address on MacOS.
-If you prefer an automated fast and easy way to set it up, use our scripted solution instead: SpoofMAC: Interactive Script
+Follow this step-by-step guide if you want to learn how to install SpoofMAC and set up a LaunchDaemon that automatically randomizes your MAC address every time you start your Mac.
+If you prefer a faster, automated setup, use our ready-to-go script instead: SpoofMAC: Interactive Script

 INSTALL SPOOFMAC: